Crave-Trinity/Novamind-Frontend-Gemini/docs/docs_revised/03_DATA_LAYER.md

 6. **Transactions**: Ensure all related database operations are wrapped in transactions
 7. **Error Handling**: Implement proper error handling and rollback for database operations
 8. **Type Safety**: Use type hints and generics for repository implementations
+9. **Security**: Encrypt sensitive PHI at all times, both in transit and at rest
+10. **Audit Logs**: Maintain comprehensive audit logs for all data access operations
+11. **Connection Pooling**: Configure appropriate connection pooling for production use
+12. **Use Caching Wisely**: When appropriate, implement caching for frequently accessed, non-sensitive data
+13. **Repository Isolation**: Repositories should be self-contained and not depend on each other